MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/z_axis_assembly.md

 > M5 washer
 > M5x20 SHCS

-Before tightening fasteners fully make sure the tension is set correctly, to do this pull the motor away from the column with one hand until the belt can be strummed like a guitar string then tighten fasteners in opposing corners first.
+Before tightening the fasteners fully, make sure the tension is set correctly.
+To do this, pull the motor away from the column with one hand until the belt can be strummed like a guitar string and then tighten the fasteners in opposing corners first.

 ![](../resources/z_axis_assembly/y_axis_step_71.png)